Chesterfield family left heartbroken after beloved cat dies from 'poisoning'

-A Chesterfield family have been left heartbroken after their "gentle but giant" cat was put to sleep after being poisoned.
+A Chesterfield family has been left heartbroken after their "gentle but giant" cat was put to sleep after being poisoned.

-Kirsty Johnson, who lives on Bond Street, Staveley with her fiancé Ben Horne and daughter Amelia Gardner who is three-years-old, said that losing their six-year-old Bengal cat Tigger, has been really hard on them.
+Kirsty Johnson, who lives on Bond Street, Staveley, with her fiancé Ben Horne and three-year-old daughter Amelia Gardner, said that losing their six-year-old Bengal cat Tigger has been really hard on them.

 Kirsty, who is 25, said: "My partner Ben had him since he was a kitten and they moved to Chesterfield to live with me and my little girl two years ago.